-In the first case, the false witness appeared before the council and testified falsely to something they claimed to have heard.
-In the second case, the "evil" people involved were deceptively pretending to be apostles ('he that is sent') which, in Biblical usage, is an 'ambassador of the Gospel'.
-Then, as now, false apostles or preachers do an untold amount of harm since they usually have a personal agenda.
+In the first case, the false witness appeared before the council and lied about something they claimed to have heard.
+In the second case, the "evil" people involved were deceptively pretending to be apostles that in Biblical usage, is an 'ambassador of the Gospel'.
+Then, as now, false apostles or preachers do an untold amount of harm.

-In both cases pseudes involves someone falsely testifying for or against, someone or something.
-On the other hand, a 'lie' does not necessarily have anything to do with being a witness, but is simply a statement that the person uttering it knows to be untrue.
-In short "lies" and "false witness" are two very different things...
+In both cases pseudes involves someone falsely testifying for or against someone or something.
+On the other hand, a 'lie' is simply a statement that the person uttering it knows to be untrue.
+"Lies" and "false witness" are two very different things...
 The Ten Commandments condemn the latter when it says

-It is hardly a coincidence that this commandment comes smack bang in between the one not to steal and that which says we should not covet any of our neighbor's possessions.
+It is hardly a coincidence that this commandment comes smack bang in between the one not to steal and the one that says we should not covet any of our neighbor's possessions.
 All three deal with harming your neighbor in one way or another.

-Well Rahab wasn't going to allow the spies to be killed, and the Hebrew midwives weren't going to allow new born babies to be taken away and slaughtered either.
+Well Rahab wasn't going to allow the spies to be killed.
+Neither were the Hebrew midwives going to allow new born babies to be taken away and slaughtered.

 One verse in Exodus has the Lord giving instructions to kill the idol worshipers, whereas just a few chapters earlier, one of the Ten Commandments seems to specifically condemn killing